maweki/ssfsm/README.md

 `Machine().alphabet` returns the set of transitions/the alphabet of the machine. *writable*

+`Machine().deterministic` is True when the machine is deterministic so that for every transition in the alphabet, every state in the machine has that transition and an inital state is defined.

 **If you don't like the `Machine()`-syntax** to access the FSM, you can use the alternate syntax `Machine._.alphabet` and so on.